pytest-dev/pytest/doc/en/example/parametrize.rst

 ------------------------------------

-pytest will build a string that is the test ID for each set of values in a parametrized test.
+pytest will build a string that is the test ID for each set of values in a parameterized test.
 These IDs can be used with ``-k`` to select specific cases to run, and they will also identify the specific case when one is failing.
 Running pytest with ``--collect-only`` will show the generated IDs.